kubickipi314/MoleLawn/README.md

 # MoleLawn

-An adventrue game telling a story of a Mole living inside the Lawn.
+A survival/adventrue game telling a story of a Mole living inside the Lawn.

 The aim is to create an enjoyable game with pixel art.